Riley-Py/UWaterloo-Work/Include on Cheetsheet.md

 - Lower boiling pointd corresponds to higher vapour pressure
 - Check density and make sure it's equal, if it exceeds the available drum volume, then the substance can't remain in equilibrium between liquid and vapor phases.
 - Any line on phase diagram indicates equilibrium at two points
+- There can be many triple points
+- Slope don't go down

 #CHE_102